jackstapleton/rdb-autoscaling/whitepaper.md

 ### Amazon Machine Image (AMI)

-As multiple servers will be launched, all needing kdb+ and the code to scale the RDBs, an Amazon Machine Image was needed.
+Instead of launching separate servers and installing our code on each one, it is best practice to create one Amazon Machine Image (AMI) and launch all of our servers from it.
 An AMI is a template that Amazon's Elastic Compute Cloud (EC2) uses to start instances.
-Creating one with our code and software means we can provision multiple EC2 instances with identical software, this will ensure consistency across our stack.
+Using one will allow us to keep the software and code consistent across the instances in our system.

-To do this a regular EC2 instance was launched using Amazon's Linux 2 AMI, kdb+ was installed , the code was deployed, and image was taken.
+To create our AMI a regular EC2 instance was launched using Amazon's Linux 2 AMI, kdb+ was installed, our code was deployed, and an image of the instance was taken.
 An example script of how to do this can be found in [Appendix 1](#1-ami-user-data-script).
 Once available the AMI was used along with Cloudformation to deploy a stack.

 ### Cloudformation

-AWS Cloudformation allows users to provision resources using a `JSON` or `YAML` file.
+AWS Cloudformation will allow us to easily deploy and manage our system's resources with a `JSON` or `YAML` file.
 The resources needed for our stack are outlined below.

 - AWS Elastic File System (EFS).
 - EC2 launch templates.
 - Auto Scaling groups.

-An example `YAML` file to deploy this Stack can be found in [Appendix 2](#2-cloudformation-template).
+An example `YAML` file to deploy this stack can be found in [Appendix 2](#2-cloudformation-template).

 #### AWS Elastic File System (EFS)